Biomass 'carbon neutrality' debate continues to divide opinion

 A new report from Chatham House, authored by former Government advisor Duncan Brack, was released late last week, claiming that emissions from wood pellet-based biomass were higher than traditional coal use.

 The report noted that biomass, which is Europe’s biggest source of renewable energy, has been placed under an assumption that it is carbon neutral due to a supposed balanced footprint by planting more trees.
 However, the report found that replacement trees absorb and store less carbon due to their young age.
-Soil carbon losses during the harvesting of trees can delay a forest’s role as a carbon sink by 10-20 years, the report found.
+Soil carbon losses during the harvesting of trees can delay a forest’s role as a carbon sink by 10-20 years.

 Brack attended a Channel 4 debate on Thursday night (23 February), alongside former energy secretary Chris Huhne.
 Brack acted as a special advisor to Huhne on renewables policies between 2010 and 2012.
 The two were at odds over the labelling of biomass as carbon neutral.
 Brack believed that subsidies spent on biomass conversions, notably by Drax, should be reviewed immediately, noting that solar, wind and energy efficiency upgrades to buildings could be boosted by re-aiming the subsidy streams.

 “We treat biomass as a renewable energy and we consider it under UK and European policy to be zero carbon, but in reality, it isn’t,” Brack said.
 “You produce CO2 at a higher capacity than coal or gas because wood is less energy dense.